JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/convert-empty-interfaces-to-any/index.md

 technologies: [go]
 topics: [editing, generics]
 author: ap
-subtitle: 'Check and replace an empty interface used as a type or type constraint.'
+subtitle: 'Check and replace empty interfaces that are used as types or type constraints.'
 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./screenshot.png
 leadin: |
-  GoLand has an inspection that reports usages of empty interfaces used as a type or type constraint.
+  GoLand has an inspection that reports usages of empty interfaces used as a type or a type constraint.
 To fix such usages, try the *Replace with 'any'* intention action.

   **How to use:**
   Place the cursor on an empty interface, press _Alt + Enter on Windows/Linux_ or _⌥ + ⏎ on macOS_, and select *Replace with 'any'*.